m4opt/m4opt/docs/install/deploy.rst

 .. rubric:: Mitigation

-Run `m4opt prime <../guide/cli.html#m4opt-prime>`_ once before deployment to download and cache data sources.
+Run :typer:`m4opt-prime` once before deployment to download and cache data sources.
 Ensure that you have a reliable Internet connection.

 .. _`cplex-license`: